Bridge Tips

 Sherlock Holmes and the case of the dog that didn’t bark: take as much notice of what doesn’t happen as what does, both in the bidding and the play.
 For instance, if your partner doesn’t double an artificial bid such as 2C Stayman, 2H transfer or 5D RKCB response to indicate a lead, then don’t lead those suits.
 If declarer plays an A in dummy instead of playing the Q for a losing finesse then there’s a good chance they have a singleton.
 And if player responds 1D or 1NT to partner's 1C, then they don't have 4 card major.

 An opening bid of 1C could be made with only two clubs.
 This must be announced.
-However, note that the 4432 distribution does not happen very often so if all pass, most times you will have some clubs.
+However, note that the 4432 distribution does not happen very often so if all pass, most times declarer will have three or more clubs.

 With five hearts and five spades, when responding to 1C or 1D show spades first; with four hearts and four spades show hearts first.